 Rethinking risk tolerance

-More than half of us have some level of investment in the market — mostly in retirement plans such as 401(k)s.
-Recent market volatility may have left you rethinking how much risk you’re willing to take with your nest egg, especially if you’re in or nearing retirement.
+Many of us have some level of investment in the market — with many working-age adults choosing 401(k)s and IRAs to help save for the future.
+But when we experience market volatility, it may lead you to rethink how much risk you’re willing to take with your nest egg, especially if you’re in or nearing retirement.

 Thinking differently about risk

 It’s one thing to answer hypotheticals about saving and losing money when you’re planning for the future.
-But watching your 401(k) balance tumble in market downturns sheds light on the real‑world implications.
-If recent events have diminished your appetite for risk, now might be the right time to reassess your retirement savings plan.
+But watching your 401(k) balance drop in market downturns sheds light on the real‑world implications.
+If experiencing market volatility has diminished your appetite for risk, now might be the right time to reassess your retirement savings plan.

 What might your risk tolerance look like now?
 Take this quick quiz to help you gain a better understanding of what your risk tolerance and your expectations may be for the retirement products and solutions you choose.